This is an excerpt from "How Magnetic Bearings Work" document. To read the preceding section click here.

 If the bias current I0 is kept constant and the object is kept at the center between two electromagnets, the electromagnetic force exerted on the object would be simply a linear function of the control current (Fig. 6).
 Reversing sign of the control current will reverse the sign of the force.

-If two more electromagnets are added as shown in Fig. 7, the object position can be controlled along two axes - X and Y. The structure shown in Fig. 7 represents the typical basic radial active magnetic bearing design employed by most magnetic bearing companies (Calnetix utilizes a different approach as will be discussed later).
+The object position can be controlled along two axes - X and Y, if two more electromagnets are added as shown in Fig. 7.
+The structure shown in Fig. 7 represents the typical basic radial active magnetic bearing design employed by most magnetic bearing companies (Calnetix utilizes a different approach as will be discussed later).
 The only difference is that in practical designs individual electromagnets are often linked together by a common ferrous path and there might be different poles arrangements.

 Click here to read the next section.